-An individual who is not resident and / or not domiciled in the UK may be entitled to some tax reliefs and exemptions on his UK employment earnings.
+An individual who is not resident and / or not domiciled or deemed domiciled in the UK may be entitled to some tax reliefs and exemptions on his UK employment earnings.

 Up until 5 April 2013, a taxpayer’s ordinary residence status was the third key factor.
 Ordinary residence arises as a result of a settled purpose and so looks at the position over the longer term.
 The concept was abolished for tax purposes from 6 April 2013, although there are transitional provisions for up to three years for those who are not ordinarily resident in the UK and are adversely affected by the changes.
 Therefore you may have to consider a taxpayer’s ordinary residence status until 2015/16.
 See the Ordinary residence ― years to 5 April 2013 and Ordinary residence ― transitional rules (2013/14 to 2015/16) guidance notes.

 This guidance note discusses the employment earnings of the following types of employee:

 the employee who is UK resident but not domiciled or deemed domiciled